robertkvant/insynsregistret/README.md

 # insynsregistret
-Fetch data from Insynsregistret (The Swedish transparency register for share trading) using Python Flask.
+Fetch data from Insynsregistret (The Swedish transparency register for share trading) using Python and serving it with Flask.